 January 1…Uncle Red and Aunt Babe

-New Years Day in 1956, 57, 58, and 59 were spent visting the Thompsons…on Uncle Red’s birthday.
+New Years Day in 1957, 58, and 59 were spent visiting the Thompsons…on Uncle Red’s birthday.
+We went early in the morning and left late at night.

 One New Year’s Day, Aunt Babe gave us a collection of about 16 children’s classic books.
 The first books Debbie and I ever had, all to ourselves…except the Blue Jackets Manual Dad had given me when I was about 4.